23. The Bohr Model (1).

 THE QUANTUM CONDITION

-The energy of an electron in an orbit is quantized through its angular momentum i.e the electrons can occupy only those orbits, whose angular momentum is an integral multiple of the quantity h/2π.
+Electrons can occupy only those orbits, whose angular momentum (L) is an integral multiple of the quantity h/2π.

 where,